 Social and emotional wellbeing is the foundation of academic success.
 At St Agnes’, we nurture confident, resilient and self-aware learners, enabling them with skills for success, now and in the future.

 Social and Emotional Learning

 Social and Emotional Learning (SEL) is an important area of our curriculum, during which students receive explicit teaching around self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
-In planning our SEL lessons, we draw on the Personal and Social Capability of the Victorian Curriculum, as well as the You Can Do It program, which covers five key learning concepts: resilience, confidence, persistence, organisation and getting along.
+In planning our SEL lessons, we draw on the Personal and Social Capability of the Victorian Curriculum and the Respectful Relationships program, in order to embed a culture of respect and equality across the school community.

 Mindfulness and positive psychology underpin our approach to social and emotional wellbeing also, with all our staff trained in Peaceful Classrooms.
 Regular Circle Time sessions are planned according to student needs, providing opportunities for students to collaborate on topical issues in their peer group.